florin-dumitrescu/accurate-search/README.md

 # accurate-search

-2 engines in 1 library: the most **accurate text search**, very fast, and the **fastest text search** with accurate results.
-Easy to switch the engines based on your needs.
+The **fastest** and **most accurate** text search.
 Setting ratings for entries will influence the scoring.
 No dependencies on other libraries or APIs, so it works offline too.

 Features:
-- **text search** with options:
+- **text search**:
-  - engine:
-    - **accurate** - the most accurate search, faster than most of the other search libraries
-      - have the option to search matches inside words, not only at the beginning of the words
+  - the **fastest** and **most accurate** text search
   - takes ratings into consideration; if an item have rating, it will influence the scoring
-    - **speed** - the fastest search, accurate results; doesn't take ratings into consideration
 - **ratings** (optional)
-  - the accurate search engine will also take into consideration the ratings if they are defined (bigger rating is better)
+  - if an item have rating defined, this will influnce the scoring.
+The item's score will be multiplied with the rating value
 - **search suggestions**
   - suggest full words starting with the letters entered by the user
 - **realtime indexing** of the content